 Does chronic stress cause high blood pressure or heart disease?

 The link between stress and cardiovascular disease is not clear, but it can lead to unhealthy lifestyle choices that are associated with high blood pressure and heart disease.
 While the exact causes of high blood pressure are unknown, contributing factors include being overweight, eating too much sodium (salt), lack of physical activity and drinking too much alcohol.

 How can being more active help?

-Regular physical activity can improve quality of life and relieve stress, tension, anxiety and depression.
-You may notice a "feel good” sensation immediately following your workout and also see an improvement in overall well-being over time as physical activity becomes a regular part of your life.
+Regular physical activity, such as brisk walking, can improve your quality of life and relieve stress, tension, anxiety and depression.
+You may notice a “feel good” sensation immediately following your workout, and also see an improvement in overall well-being over time as physical activity becomes a regular part of your life.

 - release stress and calm you

 - improve your mood and help you think clearly